 My son hits my daughter.
-He’s 3 and I have a two year old daughter.
-He son hits her and pushes her all the time.
+He’s 3, and I have a two-year-old daughter.
+He hits her and pushes her all the time.
 He talks back and yells.
 My daughter will throw a temper tantrum over anything.
-When will they stop fighting!!!
+When will they stop fighting?

 Thanks for writing to me.
-This sounds very hard for you and all this fighting must be driving you up a wall.
-I have to be honest though here and say your children are expressing some ‘red flag’ behaviours.
+This sounds very hard for you, and all this fighting must be driving you up a wall.
+I have to be honest here and say your children are expressing some “red flag” behaviours.
 What I mean by that is that children have a habit of being very forceful if they don’t get what they need.
 Think of it like your child being locked outside the door in the rain and banging on the door until you let them in.
 Would you be surprised if they kept banging harder to get your attention?
-Now please don’t get me wrong, I’m sure you are doing your level best to parent these kids and be assured that of all the years I’ve worked with parents, there hasn’t been one that hasn’t cared or isn’t trying their hardest.
+Now please don’t get me wrong; I’m sure you are doing your level best to parent these kids, and be assured that of all the years I’ve worked with parents, there hasn’t been one that hasn’t cared or isn’t trying their hardest.
 It’s more a question of where you are putting that effort.

-So first we have to understand what children really need here.
-I go on about this long and hard on my website but that is only because the message is so critical.
+So first, we have to understand what children really need here.
+I go on and on about this on my website, but that is only because the message is so critical.
 Children need love and leadership.
-You obviously love your children very much so no problem there, but leadership is where you are having an issue and it directly relates to all the behaviours you are seeing.
+You obviously love your children very much, so no problem there; but leadership is where you are having an issue, and it directly relates to all the behaviours you are seeing.

-By leadership I mean providing direction.
-Implicit in that is a hierarchy, not because of some need to be controlling but because you are the adult and they are the children and they are programmed to want to get that direction from you.
-You are the one that must provide limits to their world and explain to them what they can and cannot do.
+By leadership, I mean providing direction.
+Implicit in that is a hierarchy, not because of some need to be controlling but because you are the adult and they are the children, and they are programmed to want to get that direction from you.
+You are the one who must provide limits to their world and explain to them what they can and cannot do.
 If you provide that consistently and calmly, then everything is well and good.
-If you don’t or are inconsistent in your efforts, your children will show the insecurity that creates in them through their behaviour.
-I believe that is what you’re seeing.
+If you don’t or are inconsistent in your efforts, your children will show the insecurity that you create in them through their behaviour.
+I believe that’s what you’re seeing.

 So why am I telling you this?
-Well because red flag behaviours are controlling behaviours and your children are showing through their behaviour that your love/leadership equation is out of whack.
-You can find a full list of what I mean by red flag behaviours in my article, ‘when to seek behaviour intervention.’
-The need for your son to dominate is showing itself toward you and your daughter and I know that may be difficult to hear, but I think it’s important for you to have the whole picture so you can get this behaviour to stop.
+Well, because red flag behaviours are controlling behaviours and your children are showing through their behaviour that your love/leadership equation is out of whack.
+You can find a full list of what I mean by “red flag” behaviours in my article, “When to Seek Behaviour Intervention.”
+The need for your son to dominate is showing itself in his behaviour toward you and your daughter.
+I know that may be difficult to hear, but I think it’s important for you to have the whole picture so you can get this behaviour to stop.

-What I do want to point out though is, please don’t think this behaviour will go away by itself.
-These red flags behaviours are your children expressing a need, one that must be satisfied.
+What I do want to point out, though, is that please don’t think this behaviour will go away by itself.
+These “red flag” behaviours are your children expressing a need, one that must be satisfied.
 If it is, terrific.
 If not, the lack of having that need met creates a hole, one that shows itself in all sorts of disturbing ways in later life.
-Still in your case, you still have time on your side and that’s a great thing which should not to be underestimated.
+Still, in your case, you still have time on your side, and that’s a great thing that should not be underestimated.

-Unfortunately I can’t address what to do exactly in this letter as the ramifications of what I’m seeing here have many many aspects to it.
-What I can tell you is my website has numerous letter and blogs that explain the day to day aspects of restoring leadership.
-You can also reach out to a professional that understands this dynamic.
-Whatever avenue you take you have a window of opportunity to change what you’re doing and have both you and your children reap the benefits.
+Unfortunately, I can’t address what to do exactly in this letter, as the ramifications of what I’m seeing here have many aspects to them.
+What I can tell you is that my website has numerous letters and blogs that explain the day-to-day aspects of restoring leadership.
+You can also reach out to a professional who understands this dynamic.
+Whatever avenue you take, you have a window of opportunity to change what you’re doing and have both you and your children reap the benefits.

 I hope you find this helpful.